inpsyde/wp-translation-downloader/README.md

 }
 ```

-#### Default - own configuration file
+### Default configuration - own configuration file
-You can, if you have a lot of configurations, move the whole wp-translation-downloader configuration to an own json-file and just provide the file path like this:
+You can, if you have a lot of configurations, move the whole `wp-translation-downloader`-configuration to an own json-file and just provide the file path like this:

 **composer.json**
 ```json